top of page

 Search

-firelilyacu
+• firelilyacu

 Yin and Yang are important concepts in Chinese medicine.
 The Yin energy is restorative, feminine, and fertile.
 It is dark like soil and from it emerges the Yang.
 Yang energy is vibrant, masculine, and bright.
 These energies flow into one another and always contain each other in an eternal dance.
-With Yin and Yang in balance we are balanced in all aspects of our bodies, our hormone systems, digestion, sleep, and sensuality.
+With Yin and Yang in balance we are balanced in all aspects of our bodies, our hormone systems, digestion, sleep, and emotions.

 Qi is the vital life force that circulates our body through the channels.
 Qi is the force that moves Blood and holds the Mind & Spirit.
 When Qi flow is blocked there can be pain, emotional instability, and hormonal imbalances.
 Acupuncture and herbs can help move stagnant Qi and restore deficiency to bring harmony to the biological systems of the body.
+To understand this vital energy we will do a Tai Chi exercise that connects you to your Qi and to each chakra.

 The Five Yin Organs & Acupressure Points